Video game publisher

 A video game publisher is a company that publishes video games that have been developed either internally by the publisher or externally by a video game developer.

+Functions

-They often finance the development, sometimes by paying a video game developer (the publisher calls this external development) and sometimes by paying an internal staff of developers called a studio.
-The large video game publishers also distribute the games they publish, while some smaller publishers instead hire distribution companies (or larger video game publishers) to distribute the games they publish.
-Other functions usually performed by the publisher include deciding on and paying for any licenses that are used by the game; paying for localization; layout, printing, and possibly the writing of the user manual; and the creation of graphic design elements such as the box design.
-Some large publishers with vertical structure also own publishing subsidiaries (labels).
+Video game publishers are responsible for the publishing and distribution of games by handling their marketing and dealing with digital distribution platforms (e.g. Steam) and console-based online stores, as well as providing stores with physical copies in some cases.
+They also often finance the development, either by paying a video game developer (external development), or by paying an internal staff of developers called a studio.
+Other functions usually performed by the publisher include handling intellectual property rights for the game and its assets; and paying for quality assurance and testing.

-Large publishers also attempt to boost efficiency across all internal and external development teams by providing services such as sound design and code packages for commonly needed functionality.
-Because the publisher often finances development, they usually try to manage development risk along with a staff of producers or project managers to monitor the developer's progress, critique ongoing development, and assist as necessary.
+Large publishers also attempt to boost efficiency across all internal and external development teams by providing technical support and overseeing the production of the game and its creative process.
+Because the publisher often finances development, they usually try to manage development risk along with a staff of producers or managers to monitor the developer's progress, critique ongoing development, and assist as necessary.
 Most video games created by an external video game developer are paid for with periodic advances on royalties.
 These advances are paid when the developer reaches certain stages of development, called milestones.

-In recent years, the rise of digital distribution platforms such as Steam and console-based online stores has somewhat reduced the impact of seasonal sales cycles, allowing publishers to release titles throughout the year rather than focusing solely on the holiday period.